rogervinas/spring-boot-ai/README.md

 ##### ChatClient

-We create the **ChatClient** using Spring Boot AI's `ChatClient.Builder`, which is already autoconfigured via `spring.ai` configuration properties (we’ll look at that later), and initialize it with a custom system prompt and the available MCP tools:
+We create the **ChatClient** using Spring Boot AI's `ChatClient.Builder`, which is already autoconfigured via `spring.ai` configuration properties (we'll talk at that later in [Configuration](#configuration)), and initialize it with a custom system prompt and the available MCP tools:

 ```kotlin
 @Configuration